top of page

 Somewhere to live

-Unfortunately, in the key urba areas there is currently a shortage of quality accomodation.
+Unfortunately, we continue to live in a severe housing crisis meaning especially in Dublin, there is currently a shortage of quality accommodation.
 The best place to look is www.daft.ie but you'll need to be very quick and unfortunately be prepared for many people to be viewing the same property.
 Ensure you have references and a deposit (normally a months rent) plus a months rent in advance ready.

-If you are working, keep your ear to the ground for friends who may know of accomodation coming up - before it is advertised.
+If you are working, keep your ear to the ground for friends who may know of accommodation coming up - before it is advertised.

 Opening a bank account

-AIB, Bank of Ireland, Permanent TSB and Ulster Bank are the four main retail banks operating here.
+AIB, Bank of Ireland, ptsb are the three main retail banks operating here.
 In the last few years they have upped their game in terms of products and services but be prepared for a step back compared to banks in New Zealand.

 All offer branch, phone and mobile banking.
 International payments can also be made via your bank, normally through their website banking service.